CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 To add those extra spaces (called indentation) after the tags, use your Tab key.
 Adding indentation to our code is optional, but we do it for readability.
-Code that's correctly indented is code that's easy to read and reason about.
+Code that's correctly indented is code that's easier to read and reason about.

 Now to explain a little more about these two new elements; The `<body>` element contains everything that it is going to be